Installing the Secure Browser for Linux (64-bit)

 - Click the Download Browser link above.
 A dialog window opens.
 If prompted for a download location, select the desktop.

-SecureBrowserX.X-YYYY-MM-DD-x86_64.tar.bz2 (64-bit), and select Extract Here to expand the file.
+SecureBrowserX.X-YYYY-MM-DD-x86_64.tar.bz2 (64-bit) and select Extract Here to expand the file.
+For Ubuntu 18.04 and Fedora, launch the terminal, enter tar xfjv SDSecureBrowser.tar.bz2, and press enter.
 This creates the SDSecureBrowser folder on the desktop.

-- Enter the password.
-The script installs all dependent libraries and supported voice packs, and creates a SDSecureBrowser icon on the desktop.
+- The script installs all dependent libraries and supported voice packs, and creates a SDSecureBrowser icon on the desktop.
+In Fedora 29, the icon is installed in the Charm.

 - Ensure all backgrounds jobs, such as virus scans or software updates, are scheduled outside of test windows.
 For example, if your testing takes place between 8:00 a.m. and 3:00 p.m., schedule background jobs outside of these hours.